 An appeal against a decision made by a Centrelink officer should follow normal appeal procedures.
 Payment of more than the base rate of FTB should continue pending resolution.

 Child support agreements made before 1 July 2008 have to be approved by Centrelink.
 Such decisions are subject to a review.
 The original decision maker should follow the established guidelines for reviewing a decision when an FTB individual, usually the payee, seeks a review.

 It is not a breach of privacy for the original decision maker to acknowledge that the other party, usually the payer has rights in this situation.

 Although the original decision maker is not to discuss any specific details of the case, and must consider privacy and confidentiality constraints when communicating with the other party, the original decision maker should discuss the situation in general with the other party to determine which decision the other party wishes to appeal.

-Policy reference: FA Guide 6.1 FAO Review & Appeal Process
+Policy reference: FA Guide 6.1 Centrelink Review & Appeal Process

 Last reviewed: 12 August 2013